bruceyyu/bruceyyu.github.io/README.md

 4. page for projects' showcase & its template [done]
 5. collapsed showcase [done]
 6. page for partners & its template [undo]
+7. page for activities & its calendar [undo]

 ---